dipaish/OS22/docs/dockercompose.md

 In this example, we will define two services: **webserver** and **database.**
 - The **webserver** service uses the latest Nginx image and maps the host's port 80 to the container's port 80.
-- The **database.** service uses the latest MySQL image and sets environment variables for the root password,
+- The **database** service uses the latest MySQL image and sets environment variables for the root password,

 A docker compose file (docker-compose.yml) looks like this